This article describes how to create a simple container image with Docker and share it with Docker Hub.

 Maybe it works!
 Let's get started with Docker!

-In order to create a container image, you need to create a Dockerfile
+In order to create a container image, you need to create a Dockerfile that is the contents of the container.

-Write the following code and save it as Dockerfile
+Write the following code and save it as Dockerfile.

 Docekrfile